JulianTonti/wace_nsl/docs/README.md

 * nodes: ../data/census_tree_nodes.tsv
 * edges: ../data/census_tree_edges.tsv

-Each node is a Taxon that is included in the APC classfication.
+Each node is a Taxon that is included in the APC classification.
 Each edge is a link between a Taxon and a parent Taxon.

 To rebuild these into a tree and export the data in a variety of other formats, go into the code directory and run